-Starlette applications can register multiple event handlers for dealing with code than needs to run before the application starts up, or when the application is shutting down.
+Starlette applications can register multiple event handlers for dealing with code that needs to run before the application starts up, or when the application is shutting down.

 These event handlers can either be

 async coroutines, or regular syncronous

-The event handlers are registered with a decorator syntax, like so:
+The event handlers can be registered with a decorator syntax, like so:

 Starlette will not start serving any incoming requests until all of the registered startup handlers have completed.

-The cleanup handlers will run once all connections have been closed, and any in-process background tasks have completed.
+The shutdown handlers will run once all connections have been closed, and any in-process background tasks have completed.